0xNefu/txchyon/src/content/posts/getting-started/bitcoin-4-year-cycle-explained-for-beginners.md

 ---
-title: "Bitcoin 4-Year Cycle Explained for Beginners: Halvings, Bull Runs, Bear Markets, and Altcoins in 2026"
+title: "Bitcoin 4-Year Cycle Explained for Beginners: Halvings, Bull Runs, Bear Markets, and Altcoins"
 description: "Understand Bitcoin's 4-year cycle driven by halvings, including the typical 1066-day bull runs from bear bottoms, 400-day declines from bull tops, historical price charts from 2009 onward, and how altcoins fit into these patterns."
-date: 2025-12-23
+date: 2025-12-21
-updatedDate: 2025-12-23
+updatedDate: 2025-12-21
-image: "/images/posts/bitcoin-4-year-cycle.jpg"
+image: "/images/posts/4yearcycle.jpg"
 heroImageAlt: "Historical Bitcoin price chart illustrating 4-year cycles and halvings"
 authors: ["Nefu"]
 authorTwitter: "@txchyon"
 tags: ["bitcoin-cycle", "halving", "bull-run", "bear-market", "altcoins", "crypto-cycles", "market-psychology"]
 category: "getting-started"
 subcategory: "psychology"
-draft: true
+draft: false
 ---

-Bitcoin's price doesn't move randomly—it's influenced by predictable patterns tied to its core mechanics.
+I don't know if anyone has ever told you this but Bitcoin's price doesn't move randomly it's influenced by predictable patterns tied to its core mechanics.
 The "Bitcoin 4-year cycle" refers to the recurring bull and bear markets roughly every four years, primarily driven by the halving event.
 For beginners, understanding this cycle is crucial for managing expectations, avoiding panic sells, and timing entries wisely.

-In this guide, we'll break down the halving mechanism, the typical cycle structure (including the 1066-day bull runs from bear bottoms and 400-day declines from bull tops), historical price evolution from Bitcoin's inception in 2009 to late 2025, and how altcoins often amplify or lag these patterns.
+In this guide, I'll break down the halving mechanism, the typical cycle structure (including the 1066-day bull runs from bear bottoms and 400-day declines from bull tops), historical price evolution from Bitcoin's inception in 2009 to late 2025, and how altcoins often amplify or lag these patterns.
 This knowledge builds on fundamentals from [What is Cryptocurrency?
-A Complete Beginner's Guide to Blockchain in 2026](/what-is-cryptocurrency-beginners-guide-2026) and helps prevent the [10 Biggest Crypto Mistakes Beginners Make in 2026](/10-biggest-crypto-mistakes-beginners-2026), like buying at peaks due to FOMO.
+A Complete Beginner's Guide to Blockchain in 2026](https://txchyon.com/what-is-cryptocurrency-beginners-guide-2026) and helps prevent the [10 Biggest Crypto Mistakes Beginners Make in 2026](https://txchyon.com/blog/getting-started/biggest-crypto-mistakes), like buying at peaks due to FOMO.

-By mastering these cycles, you'll align with strategies like [Dollar Cost Averaging Explained: The Best Strategy for Crypto Beginners in 2026](/dollar-cost-averaging-crypto-beginners-2026) and develop the mindset from [Crypto Investing Psychology: Mastering Emotions and Avoiding FOMO as a Beginner in 2026](/crypto-investing-psychology-beginners-2026).
+By mastering these cycles, you'll align with strategies like [Dollar Cost Averaging Explained: The Best Strategy for Crypto Beginners in 2026](https://txchyon.com/dollar-cost-averaging-crypto-beginners-2026) and develop the mindset from [Crypto Investing Psychology: Mastering Emotions and Avoiding FOMO as a Beginner in 2026](https://txchyon.com/crypto-investing-psychology-beginners-2026).
 This article serves as an advanced entry in our getting-started pillar, bridging to trading and investing topics.

 ### What Is the Bitcoin Halving and Why Does It Matter?